 In addition to socializing with people and animals, training your American Bully XL in obedience is crucial.

 This helps establish a bond between you and your dog and teaches them proper behavior in different situations.

 Remember always to supervise interactions and reward positive behavior for a happy and harmonious relationship with your American Bully XL.

 American Bully XL — the bottom line

-If you are looking for a tough-looking but affectionate companion, the American Bully XL is a perfect pick.
+The American Bully XL is a perfect large breed pick if you are looking for a tough-looking but affectionate companion.
 They are confident, trainable, and friendly.

 These bully dogs can hang out with kids, and grooming is not hard — perfect for the city dweller.

 However, their muscular bodies and enthusiasm mean they also like owners who can give them time and proper supervision.